 The Group's lease liabilities arise from the leasing leased properties with a fixed lease term ranged from 3-5 years.
-Interest rates underlying all leases are fixed at respective incremental borrowing rate of 3% to 15.3% (2019: 2% to 4.5%) per annum.
+Interest rates underlying all leases are fixed at respective incremental borrowing rate of 3% to 15.3% per annum.
 These liabilities were measured at the net present value of the lease payments during the lease terms that are not yet paid.